 Herrick records that among the Iroquois the root decoction of Black Cohosh, whose common name translates to "horse smells" and "smells like horse" amongst tribal tradition, was used to promote the flow of milk in female bodied individuals; it was used to treat rheumatism by decocting the root in a foot bath, and washing the affected parts.
 A steam or sweat bath was also prepared using the leaves and root.
 In some cases, leaves were used as a poultice to treat a baby’s sore back, and for general muscle aches.4

-Traditional Usage: general pain relief, diminishing night sweats, ease of menstrual cramps, regulate menstrual cycles, uterine tonic, ovarian anti inflammatory, and to support vaginal dryness.
-Other uses include rheumatoid arthritis support, general neuralgia, acute conjunctivitis, and asthmatic symptoms.
+Traditional Usage: general occasional pain relief, help diminishing night sweats, ease of menstrual cramps, supporting healthy menstrual cycles, uterine tonic, ovarian anti inflammatory support, and to support vaginal dryness relief.

 There is substantial evidence from modern clinical trials confirming the traditional uses of black cohosh for treating premenstrual tension and other gynecological issues.2 It is one of the herbs approved by the German Commission E, which approved use of the root for premenstrual discomfort, dysmenorrhea or climacteric (perimenopausal or postmenopausal) neurovegetative ailments.
 Black Cohosh is used as primary remedy for rheumatism and myalgic pain.4,5